Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 The Instinct driver support policy estabilishes forward and backward requirements compatiblity between the Instinct driver with ROCm toolkits.
 Compatiblity is maintained for ROCm toolkit releases upto one prior to the driver release and ROCm toolkits released upto one year after the driver release.

+Separate releases for the Instinct driver and ROCm allows us to fix and release  Instinct driver issues independently from ROCm release timelines.
+Today, due to our monolithic release structure, fixes in the driver are not visible from a separate release.

 ## The transition

 Separation of the software releases occurs in phases.
 During the ROCm 6.4 release, we create a separate